coreos/coreos-assembler/README.md

 See [fedora-coreos-pipeline](https://github.com/coreos/fedora-coreos-pipeline) as an example pipeline.

+The container itself is available on Quay.io at `quay.io/coreos-assembler/coreos-assembler`.

 ## Development
 For development information, including how to add new tests, please see [README-devel.md](README-devel.md).